 For the three months ended September 30, 2021, revenues of \$54.1 million related to two individual clients accounted for more than 10% of aggregate revenue.
 For the nine months ended September 30, 2021, no individual client accounted for more than 10% of aggregate revenue.
 For the three months ended September 30, 2020, revenues of \$17.9 million related to one individual client accounted for more than 10% of aggregate revenue.
 For the nine months ended September 30, 2020, no individual client accounted for more than 10% of aggregate revenue.
+For the nine months ended September 30, 2020, no individual client accounted for more than 10% of aggregate revenue.
+For the nine months ended September 30, 2020, no individual client accounted for more than 10% of aggregate revenue.
 Since the financial markets are global in nature, the Company generally manages its business based on the operating results of the Company taken as a whole, not by geographic region.
 The following tables set forth the geographical distribution of revenues and assets based on the location of the office that generates the revenues or holds the assets and therefore may not be indicative of the geography in which the Company's clients are located: